CCT-Code: Cross-Consistency Training for Multilingual Clone Detection and Code Search: Analysis

+\textbf{Latent space structure}.
 Figure~\ref{fig:align} showed an abstract representation of the basic \cct idea of semantically aligned language-agnostic embedding space.
 Figure~\ref{fig:wiki_abs_analysis} turns this theory into practice with projections of actual embeddings for sample code snippets before and after \cct training.
 The snippets represent solutions for 12 sample tasks in six programming languages.
 We see that after \cct, representations of code snippets are not aligned by language but rather by problem (Fig.~\ref{fig:same_lang}), while their alignment had been language-dependent before \cct (Fig.~\ref{fig:wiki_align}).
-This illustrates that \cct training significantly improves the multilingual latent space for code snippets, making it semantic and language-agnostic.